a validated technology platform

 In close cooperation with the Texas Biomedical Research Institute, our HIV vaccine candidate obtained funding from the Bill & Melinda Gates Foundation to perform a study in non-human primates, replicating a smaller study in which the vaccine provided an unprecedented 100% protection in macaque monkeys.
 The Mymetics’ HIV vaccine is the first with a demonstrated ability to prevent viral transmission in primates.

 More than 30 years of experience in the field of virosome vaccines, a unique R&D expertise, and intellectual property rights, makes Mymetics the global leader in this field.
-A focused strategy based on a sound scientific approach have resulted in the development a rich pipeline of vaccine candidates...Read more
+A focused strategy based on a sound scientific approach have resulted in the development of a rich pipeline of vaccine candidates...Read more